sokkhengg/sokkhengg/README.md

 # Hello, I'm Sokheng Teang 👋🏾

+## Find me on other sites:
+- This is my project Github profile.
+- This is my active Github Profile <a href="https://github.com/sokhengteang">LinkedIn</a>
+- Keep up to date with me on my <a href="https://www.linkedin.com/in/sokhengteang/">LinkedIn</a> 💼 👨🏾‍💻

 <img src="./sokheng.png">

 Welcome to my Github!
 My name is Sokheng Teang (<a href="https://www.howtopronounce.com/sokheng">pronunciation </a>).